Your February mentor tip: Manage your stress for academic success

 You can always join an excursion with the Concordia Outdoors Club or join an Explore Montreal Walking Tour with the International Students Office, this spring.
 You can also attend upcoming events with the Multi-Faith and Spirituality Centre.

 Need help finding strategies that work for you?
-Check out Concordia’s Stressed?
+Check out Concordia’s new Stressed?
 You can manage, we can help! resource.